Skip to main content

 This screening is part of SCREEN TO SCREEN, shown in conjunction with the exhibition Digital Capture: Southern California and the Pixel-Based Image World

 “Screen” can be defined as a flat surface, a verb, a barrier, a pseudonym, a cover, or a tool.
 The films in this series are, in general, unified by their inventive and prescient explorations of technology, and by the screen in particular.
 These films examine and imagine what changes in human relationships are a result of technology’s position within them.
 The screen is now where life often takes place—films that explore this condition constitute their own genre.
 Each screening will be introduced by organizer and PhD candidate Sarah Grace Faulk, and a discussion will be moderated afterward for select screenings.
+This screening is supported by UC Riverside’s College of Humanities, Arts, and Social Science (CHASS) Dean’s Office and the Center for Ideas and Society.
+Additional support is provided by Department of the History of Art at UC Riverside.

 Trailer